dalmaboros/bowls-jquery/refactoring-notes.md

 ```
 After which we won't be loading separate pages, but rather rendering JSON and appending it to one page, `/scraps`.

+Set up the remaining routes for API endpoints.

 ### Update `ScrapsController` to render JSON

 For example in the `scraps#index` action: